 Euler was not just influenced by his professional colleagues, but also by those who were pursuing technological and scientific goals outside of Basel, Berlin, or St. Petersburg.
 Many of these people contributed to work that was of particular interest to Euler, while others simply added to general scientific knowledge of the time.
 In all cases, these people had an impact on Euler's life, both professionally and personally.
-Brief descriptions of some of Euler's contemporaries are given below; you may also view a comparative timeline encompassing all the people described on this page.
+Brief descriptions of some of Euler's contemporaries are given below.

 Johann Bernoulli (1667-1748), Swiss mathematician.
 Along with this brother Jacob (with whom he maintained a fierce rivalry famous to this day), Johann founded the Bernoulli dynasty, an impressive family of mathematicians and scientists who would do important work throughout Europe for generations.
 It was Johann Bernoulli who tutored Euler in mathematics when he was young, and who started Euler on his path to scientific greatness.